cal-jamo/play_trade_CS260/README.md

 ### Service startup:

 For this startup I set up my backend to allow for authentication and set up a 3rd party api to get sports news so you can stay up to date on teams and players doing well, and that info will guide your investments!

+### Login Startup:

+I set up mongo DB to use that for authentication now, as well as setting up admin settings etc.

+### WebSocket:

+I use a websocket to display the activity log on the investment page.
+After the class I will no longer use this feature but added it for the project!

+### Full functionality:

+When you create an account you are given 2000 to invest.
+You can invest in teams and sell them under your portfolio.
+Your owned shares are saved in mongo DB as well as your purchases.
+If you are an Admin you also have access to the shares panel where I can create new shares, teams, and adjust the price on shares according to the performance of teams.
+Sports news uses a 3rd party aPI so you can see sports news.
+When A team has injuries, wins etc. I can adjust the prices.
+A fun platform for you and your friends to invest in teams throughout a season and is ready for use!